sub1inear/Hedgehog/README.md

 ### III: There Should Be One, and Only One, Way to Do It
 Duplicates or slight reinventions should be avoided.

+## Quick Starts

+If you already know Python and want a quick introduction, read the [Python Quick Start Guide](#appendix-b-python-quick-start-guide).
+If you already know C++ and want a quick introduction, read the [C++ Quick Start Guide](#appendix-c-c-quick-start-guide).
+These only cover the differences between the languages.

 ## Hello, World

 The `print` function takes a string and sends it to the console.